-COOL DRY option saves electricity.
+COOL DRY option saves pennies per cycle.
 The heating element stays off during drying portion of cycle.
 Additional drying time may be required, with door open, to completely air dry dishes.
 Some water droplets may remain on door and in areas where dishes touch dishwasher basket or rack.